FinX-IO/finx-python/README.md

 The SDK connects to the FinX Capital Markets Platform (the "platform") which is a collection of for-fee services and endpoints.
 In order to make use of the FinX Python SDK ___you must have a FinX API Key___ from FinX Capital Markets.

+## About FinX Capital Markets

+FinX Capital Markets LLC is a Software-as-a-Service company based in El Segundo, California, USA.

+For more information, please visit [https://finx.io](https://finx.io)